tdonovic/blog/content/post/tf-vault-token.md

-But this is confusing, since everyone I talked to said you need to use the root token, because `terraform` does unnatural things with it, like generatign a child token with it.
-It's scary when you start looking, start seeing github issues with titles like ["Cannot craete child token without root privileges"](https://github.com/terraform-providers/terraform-provider-vault/issues/368) or ["provider is unable to access data without a non-root
+But this is confusing, since everyone I talked to said you need to use the root token, because `terraform` does unnatural things with it, like generating a child token with it.
+It's scary when you start looking, start seeing github issues with titles like ["Cannot create child token without root privileges"](https://github.com/terraform-providers/terraform-provider-vault/issues/368) or ["provider is unable to access data without a non-root